Directory Guides Tools About 🆘 Crisis Contact Find Support Disclaimer Affiliate Disclosure

 If you're reading this, you probably know exactly what I mean.
 That look of genuine distress.
 The hands clamping over ears.
 The escalation from wince to meltdown that can happen in seconds when a noise hits the wrong way at the wrong moment.

 Noise cancelling headphones — or more accurately, the right hearing protection for your child — can genuinely change the texture of daily life.
-I'm not exaggerating when I say that finding the right pair allowed us to start doing things we'd given up on: soft play, the cinema, trips to the seaside during the summer holidays when it's genuinely loud.
+Families consistently tell us that finding the right pair let them restart things they'd given up on: soft play, the cinema, trips to the seaside during the summer holidays when it's genuinely loud.

 But the market is confusing.
 "Noise cancelling" gets used to describe very different things.
 A £12 pair of foam-and-plastic ear defenders and a £350 Sony over-ear headphone are both sold with that label.
 They work completely differently, suit completely different situations, and are appropriate for completely different ages.
 This guide tries to cut through all of that.